BenjaminEllett/Generator/PackagingAndInstall/README.md

-# Check list for making a Generator release
+# How to make a Generator Release

 1. Update the version number in the .NET applications

-2. Update the SHA512 hashes and URIs in the following documentation (Instructions for downloading and installing the program)
+2. Run the following PowerShell commands from the root of Generator's GIT repository

+        Set-Location .\PackagingAndInstall
+        .\CreateReleaseZipFiles.ps1

 3. Update the URIs and SHA512 hashes in the InstallGenerator.ps1 script

+4. Run the following PowerShell commands.
+PowerShell should still be in the PackagingAndInstall directory.

+        .\CreateInstallProgramZipFile.ps1

+5. Update the SHA512 hashes and URIs in the following documentation (Instructions for downloading and installing the program)

+6. Run the following script to upload the release binaries to Generator's Azure storage account: